 - Be broadly relevant to more than one research discipline.

-It is important that each of these elements are clearly addressed in the EOI.
+It is important that each of these elements is clearly addressed in the EOI.

 THEMES IN SCOPE